visinf/cos-cvae/README.md

 Note that the ["image_id","num_boxes","features"] fields are identical to Anderson et al.

-Create a folder named ```coco ``` and download the preprocessed training and test datasets from the coco folder in the drive link above as follows (it is also possible to directly download the entire coco folder from the drive link):
+Create a folder named ```coco ``` and download the preprocessed training and test datasets from the coco folder in the link above as follows (it is also possible to directly download the entire coco folder from the link):

 1. Download the following files for training on COCO 2014 (m-RNN split):
 ```